 - 1 large bell pepper, diced

 - 1 tsp dried cilantro or 3 Tbs fresh cilantro, plus more for garnish

 - salt and pepper to taste

-- Stirring constantly, toast quinoa and cumin seeds in a soup pot over medium to high hear, 3-4 minutes, until fragrant.
+- Stirring constantly, toast quinoa and cumin seeds in a soup pot over medium to high heat, 3-4 minutes, until fragrant.
 Transfer to a bowl and set aside